 The New Jersey Public Access to Government Records Act N.J.S.A.
 47:1A-1 et. seq. (the “Act”) requires that the College grant members of the public access to government records as defined in the Act.
 The Act safeguards from disclosure proprietary and private records and information.

-Requests for records should be made to Jean Karl, Confidential Assistant to the Board of Trustees.
-Her office is located in the Office of the President, located on the second floor of the Brookdale Administrative Center (BAC), Parking Lot #3.
+Requests for records should be made to Brookdale’s Public Records Custodian Robert Francis (732-224-2223) or e-mail email@example.com His office is on the second floor of the Brookdale Administrative Center (BAC), Parking Lot #3.

-Requestors must fill out a form specific to their request, which is available in the Office of the President or in PDF format here.
+Requestors must fill out a form specific to their request, which is available in the Office of the President or here as a PDF form.

 Immediate access will be provided to budgets, bills, vouchers, contracts, including collective negotiations agreements, individual employment contracts, and public employee salary and overtime information.
 Immediate access will be provided as soon as reasonably possible following receipt of the request if the record is not being used and is not in archive storage.